Recording Studios – Setting up and running a commercial studio

 It’s entirely possible to record and produce a track with just a handful of microphones and a few good preamps and get good commercial results.
 However, while this is a feasible model for the bedroom producer that knows the ongoing specifics of their sound, a commercial operation should look to have a bit more choice and variety in equipment.
 A broader range of equipment will allow for more versatility in approach to each project.
 An engineer should be able to tailor their approach to the act or project, and the more equipment available to them of varying character and effectiveness the bigger the selling point drawing the client to that specific commercial facility.

 In the first instance, it is vital to building up a good microphone collection.
-Microphones vary hugely in their sound depending on whether they are a Large Diaphragm Condenser [LDC], and Small Diaphragm Condenser [SDC], a Dynamic mic, a Ribbon Mic or a Boundary mic (another form of condenser microphone).
-Changing the microphone on a source can dramatically change the overall tone of the instrument.
+Studio Microphones vary hugely in their sound depending on whether they are a Large Diaphragm Condenser [LDC], and Small Diaphragm Condenser [SDC], a Dynamic mic, a Ribbon Mic or a Boundary mic (another form of condenser microphone).
+Changing the pieces of equipment such as a microphone on a source can dramatically change the overall tone of the instrument.
 When you are considering the position of each instrument within a soundstage, changing a microphone can be as good as, if not better than spending time EQing the instrument within the mix later in the process.
 With respect to ribbon mics, no amount of treatment after the fact can really recreate the vibe got from using a ribbon in the first instance.

-It would be reasonable to assume that a commercial studio should have a pair of LDCs, a pair of SDCs, and a selection of dynamic mics within a mic collection.
+It would be reasonable to assume that a commercial studio should have mic stands, a pair of LDCs, a pair of SDCs, and a selection of dynamic mics within a mic collection.
 It is also very wise to spend as much of a budget as affordable on a good vocal mic.
 Budget permitting a ribbon mic is also a useful tool to have within a burgeoning microphone collection.